 - Lock your bike to the rack inside using a quality chain or U-lock.
 (You’ll need to bring your own lock.)

-- Pay just 3 cents/hour 8 a.m.–8 p.m. on weekdays and 1 cent/hour all other times.
+- On weekdays you’ll pay just 3 cents/hour between 8 a.m. and 8 p.m.
+At all other times, you’ll pay just 1 cent/hour.
 If you leave a bike longer than 14 days, the bike is considered abandoned.

 - Bike & Ride facilities are accessible 24 hours a day with your keycard, and they are monitored by security cameras.